esmatullah-adel/Image-Alteration-Detection/README.md

 - `train/`: Used for model training (contains labeled `real` and `fake` folders).
 - `test_mixed/`: Used for evaluation and predictions (unlabeled mixed set).

+## 📌 Note

+For higher accuracy, you may consider replacing the dataset with [140k-real-and-fake-faces dataset on Kaggle](https://www.kaggle.com/datasets/xhlulu/140k-real-and-fake-faces).
 ---

 ## 🌐 Django Web App